snissn/tokenpool/README.md

 11. update the first argument of multi_payouts/multi_pay-contract.py to your payouts contract address
 12. run python3 deps - pip3 install web3
 13. run multi_payouts/run.sh in a tmux window / permanent shell so that it sends payouts every 24 hours
+14. run scripts/redis/run.sh in a tmux window / permanent shell to regularly purge old data in redis

 ### HOW TO USE